Currently, online retail makes up about 8% of the US market while offline holds the rest.

 This way, the shopping experience is not about the economic transaction, but about stepping into a different world where the summer vacation ends only to give way to Christmas.

 And before you roll your eyes, you can compete with that!
 You can, too, give them more than an automated transaction.
 One of our unorthodox suggestions is that you employ all 5 senses and shorten the distance.

 Why do you think unboxing videos are among the most notable online shopping experience trends?
-Delivery and first look are the physical interaction between merchant and buyer that is not going away.
+The first look is the physical interaction between merchant and buyer that is not going away.

-As Richard Lazazzera notes on the Shopify blog, the brand experience that has begun with the visitor’s first touch on the website cannot break at delivery to continue only after unboxing.
+As Richard Lazazzera notes, the brand experience that has begun with the visitor’s first touch on the website cannot break at delivery to continue only after unboxing.

 You should make this moment special and so memorable that customers share it naturally with others.
 4 in 10 people say they’d share pictures of beautiful delivery packages on social media.